 If my understanding of the position of the German financial regulator, BaFIN, is correct then BaFIN has the broadest interpretation.
 According to BaFin, it does not seem to matter who the recipient of the consolidated information is.
 With regard to paragraph 1(34) of the German Payment Act, in which AIS is defined, BaFIN notes shortly (translated) that services are included regardless of who the addressee of the communication is.

 The scope of AIS thus raises a number of questions.
 The first question is whether there is also AIS within the meaning of the PSD2 if account information is provided to third parties.
-If this is not the case, I would not exclude that an ASPSP or bank would try to argue that it does not have to offer mandatory access.
-The reason is that a payment service user only the right to use the services of an AISP for the services listed in point 8 of the annex to the PSD2, namely AIS.
-For other types of services, this right does not exist.
+If this is not the case, I would not exclude that an ASPSP would try to argue that it does not have to offer mandatory access.
+The argument would then be that pursuant to article 67(1) PSD2 a payment service user only has the right to use the services of an AISP for the services listed in point 8 of the annex to the PSD2, namely AIS.
+Other types of services are not in scope of article 67(1) PSD2.
 This scenario could e.g. happen if a German authorized AISP would try to obtain payment information from a UK payment account.
 If in the UK, the services of the German AISP would not qualify as AIS, I could imagine that the relevant UK bank might explore whether it may deny 'free access'.

 Suppose that a broad(er) explanation is correct, the second question is whether the (consolidated) information must always be provided to the account holder as well.
 The FCA seems to be taking this as a starting point.
 The advantage of this approach is that the account holder can always check for himself what information is provided to the third party.
 Moreover, it excludes all kinds of information services in which the account holder has ever given his explicit consent for a certain period of time (the AISP could access the account for 90 days without any action required of the account holder), but after that no longer has any insight into the information provided by the AISP to third parties (whether or not on a regular basis).